gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 }
 ```

-#### Problem 2b: C APIs that assume Array To Pointer Decay can not be used without unsafe code
+#### Problem 2b: Imported C APIs that assume Array To Pointer Decay can not be used with corresponding Imported Type with Safe code

 In C, we would be able to write the following code to pass our data buffer into
 `printFloatData` due to fixed size arrays decaying to pointers: